-The students aiming to acquire these certifications would learn the in-and-outs of improving the quality assessment reporting through defining and describing utilization review plans; this includes working knowledge in filing and reporting of the case management claims.
+The students aiming to acquire these certifications would learn the in-and-outs of improving the quality assessment reporting through defining and describing utilization review plans; this includes gaining working knowledge in filing and reporting of case management claims.

 Utilization Review Nurse salary

-Entry-level Utilization Review nurses often make less compared to those who are in the business of direct patient care roles, at the same time, they have fewer opportunities to earn overtime for work.
+Entry-level Utilization Review nurses often make less compared to those who are in the business of direct patient care roles, but at the same time, they have fewer opportunities to earn overtime for work.